Our work does not stop once we prove our model at the local level

-Our ultimate goal is that system-strengthening approaches are taken up in additional districts, markets, and countries where Water For People does not work, driven by advocacy of current partners and local demand by other (often neighboring) districts, markets, and countries.
+Our goal is that system-strengthening approaches are taken up in additional districts, markets, and countries where Water For People does not work, driven by advocacy of current partners and local demand by other (often neighboring) districts, markets, and countries.
 We look for ways to expand our reach and impact beyond the local district and market areas where we work.
-We offer consultant type services through our Strategic Advisory Services, we support replication efforts in other districts or market areas, and we work directly with government at the sub-national and national levels.
+We offer consultancy services, we support replication efforts in other districts or market areas, and we work directly with governments at the sub-national and national levels.

 Examples of our work that build from success at the local level to reach a sub-national or national level

 – BOLIVIA –

 Working with the Department of Cochabamba to support multiple municipalities with a package of support to establish district WASH offices.